gmitirol/empop-use/docs/tools.md

 - Column C: Frequency of mitotype (0 - 9999).
 Typically, this value is set to “1”, as individual mitotypes should be presented.
 If this value is set to 0 the sample is excluded from analysis by the EMPOP software.
 Alternatively, a "#" can be added at the beginning of the line to exclude a mitotype from analysis.
 - Column D: Annotation of the variants relative to the rCRS.
 Variants need to be separated by tabs-delimiters (or place each variant in individual cells if using MS Excel).
 Follow the forensic notation guideline as detailed in the revised and updated ISFG recommendations for mtDNA typing ([Parson et al, 2014](http://dx.doi.org/10.1016/j.fsigen.2014.07.010)) and in this document (Chapter 4).

 **EMPCheck** provides feedback on the data structure and variant nomenclature.
-Any violations are highlighted in $${\color{red}red}$$ and must be corrected before proceeding with further actions (e.g., contributing an mtDNA dataset for EMPOP Quality Control).
+Any violations are highlighted in **red** and must be corrected before proceeding with further actions (e.g., contributing an mtDNA dataset for EMPOP Quality Control).